Information for current students

 Degree information for the Coordinated Program

-Degree information for the Didactic Program (DP) (B.S.
+Degree information regarding the discontinued Didactic Program (DP) (B.S.
 Dietetics)

-Data regarding the goals and objectives of the DP are available upon request.
+The Didactic Program (DP) is no longer offered; however, the program has remained active until all current students have completed their coursework to graduate.
+Data regarding the goals and objectives of the former DP are available upon request.

 Tuition and Fees